rorzen/owncloud-install-and-configure/index.md

 gpg --verify owncloud-complete-yyyymmdd.tar.bz2.asc owncloud-complete-yyyymmdd.tar.bz2
 ```

-#### Installing ownCloud
+### Installing ownCloud

 The ownCloud server package does not exist within the default repositories for Ubuntu.
 However, ownCloud maintains a dedicated repository for the distribution that you can add to your server.

-1. Download their release key and import it with the apt-key utility with the following command:
+1. Download the ownCloud release key and import it with the apt-key utility with the following command:
 ```
 sudo wget -nv https://download.owncloud.org/download/repositories/production/Ubuntu_18.04/Release.key -O Release.key
 sudo apt-key add - < Release.key
 ```

-2. Run the following shell commands to add the repository:
+2. Run the following command to add the repository:
 ```
 sudo echo 'deb http://download.owncloud.org/download/repositories/production/Ubuntu_18.04/ /' |  sudo tee /etc/apt/sources.list.d/owncloud.list
 ```